Nadia313/Fashion-Store/README.md

-An Ecommerce website for users to shop for different type of clothes with several features and filterations.
+An Ecommerce website for users to shop for different type of clothes, Website built with several features and filterations.